focusconsulting/auto-a11y/README.md

 # A11y AI Locator

-A powerful tool that combines AI with accessibility-first element selection for Playwright tests.
+A powerful tool that combines AI with accessibility-first element selection and natural language automation for Playwright tests.

 ## Overview

 A11yAILocator is a Playwright utility that uses AI to generate accessible selectors for web elements based on natural language descriptions.
 It leverages multiple AI providers to analyze page content and determine the most appropriate Testing Library query for locating elements.

+The library now includes an AIAgent that can interpret natural language instructions to perform actions on the page, making test automation even more intuitive.

 ## Features

 - **Natural Language Element Selection**: Find elements using human-readable descriptions
+- **Natural Language Actions**: Perform actions using plain English instructions
 - **Accessibility-First Approach**: Prioritizes accessible selectors following Testing Library best practices
 - **Multiple AI Providers**:
   - **Ollama**: Local models like `llama3` or `mistral`